 In this post, you’ll find information on how to create a brand pyramid, what benefits a brand pyramid can provide, and some tips on how to get started creating one for your brand.

 A brand pyramid is a simple visual framework that outlines a brand’s identity and market positioning.
 Creating one allows you to help your team communicate your brand's essence, personality, core functionality, and emotional and material benefits.

-A brand pyramid is an incredibly useful tool for sharing your brand vision and can be an effective way to begin crafting your brand strategy.
+A brand pyramid is an incredibly useful tool for sharing your brand vision and can be an effective way to begin crafting your brand strategy, whether you are a small business or large enterprise.
 While brand pyramids can be extremely helpful, we’d recommend creating one after you’ve already done the work of forming and outlining your brand’s identity.

 Wendy Young, owner of Wendy J Young Brand Management, shares her approach, “Before one can get down to the business of creating a brand pyramid, you first have to know your brand.
 The following five components must be nailed down before you can move on to the fun part.”

 - Your vision for the organization’s future